SpektraSystems/CloudLabs-Azure/azure-migrate-for-servers/instructions/intro.md

 In this lab we are going to look at the process involved to migrate a system we've previously assessed and determined is a good candidate to move to Azure.
 We will cover the following topics:

-  * Set up the source environment for migration to Azure
+  * Set up the Azure Migrate Project
   * Register the Azure Migrate appliance and start continuous discovery
   * Create an Azure Migrate assessment
   * Start replicating servers to Azure